amplience/amplience-sfcc-composable-commerce/docs/amplience/automation.md

 [Documentation](https://github.com/amplience/dc-extension-rich-text)

-If this is not present, then no API key will be set but you can still use the Rich Text component with out the AI assistant
+If this is not present, then no API key will be set but you can still use the Rich Text component without the AI assistant

 Run the following command replacing the variables with details from your Amplience account: